Why Bees are Important to You

 Bee Pollen

 Bees use pollen as a protein source needed to raise young.
-As they visit flowers, pollen is moved from plant to plant.
+As pollen is unintentionally moved from plant to plant, pollination occurs.
 This results in any nearby gardens producing more vegetables and fruits.

 Beyond pollination, some people actually consume bee pollen.
-Its use as a food supplement for humans dates back to the Middle Ages.
-It is thought to aid in allergy relief and good general health.
+Its used as a food supplement for humans dating back to the Middle Ages.

 Honey

-The honey bee (Apis mellifera) is the only insect in the world that directly produces food for humans.
-Worker bees collect plant nectar and use it to make honey.
+For the most popular product from honey bees – we must mention honey.
+In fact, the honey bee (Apis mellifera) is the only insect in the world that directly produces food for humans.

 Beeswax

 Often overlooked, beeswax is a very valuable hive product.
-In fact, beeswax is worth more per ounce than honey.
-Beeswax is secreted by young adults and used to create their honeycomb structure inside the hive.
+Beeswax is made by adult honey bees and used to create the honeycomb structure inside the hive.

 Making beeswax candles is a common practice among beekeepers.
 However, the uses for beeswax are practically endless.
 From cosmetics to furniture polish, beeswax is a product that must not be overlooked.